pypm/home/docs/studies/prov20210818/index.md

-## August 10, 2021 Analysis of Canadian provincial data
+## August 18, 2021 Analysis of Canadian provincial data

 Reference model 2.9 is fit to data from the Canadian provinces with substantial cases.
 The model includes additional infection cycles to represent the alpha and delta variants of concern.
 Past vaccination rates are included in the models.

-### Recent case history compared to previous forecasts
+### Case history compared to June forecasts

-Until recently, case rates in the large provinces were in steady decline, following closely forecasts made in mid-June or early July.
+Until mid-July, case rates in the large provinces were in steady decline, following closely forecasts made from mid- to late-June.
-In the past few weeks, the situation has changed, with case rates exceeding the forecasts.
+The situation changed, with case rates significantly exceeding the forecasts except in Manitoba.

 The plots show the daily case numbers (small green points) and the weekly averages of the daily rates (large green dots) for the data used in fitting the model forecast, shown by the smooth green curves.
 The dashed curves show how the model attributes cases to